michaelito80us/portfolio/docs/development-workflow.md

      - `style:` for formatting changes
      - `chore:` for maintenance tasks

+> **Note:** Commit messages are automatically validated using commitlint to ensure they follow the conventional commits format.
+The pre-commit hook will run linting and formatting, while the pre-push hook will run type checking and tests.

 5. **Pull Request Process**

    - Create PR against `develop`
    - Fill out PR template
    - Request review from team members